Introduction to the API

 For every verification process, the following steps must be followed:1.
 Initiate the verification

-Begin by creating a new verification using the Create Verification API.The response will return a
+Begin by creating a new trust validation using the Create Trust Validation API.The response will return a

 2. Perform verification checks